laazyCmd/my-own-bang/README.md

 You can find the XPI file for this extension [at the Releases section](https://github.com/laazyCmd/my-own-bang/releases), along with the zipped source code and hashes.

 ### **Chromium**
-Sorry, not available for chromium-based browsers! :(
+Sorry, not tested nor available for chromium-based browsers!

 &nbsp;